xchjason/CovidPopulationModel/README.md

 - Optionally adjusting any of these parameters.

-Procedures for running the model depend on (1) whether the training region and target region differ, and (2) whether you wish to modify any of the parameters the model identifies:
+Procedures for running the model depend on (1) whether the training region and target region differ, and (2) whether you wish to modify any of the parameters the model identifies.
+There are three model modes:

-- Selecting a model “assumption set” that represents a geographic region and a historic period.
+- Mode 1 (Section 3.1 - below): Training region and target region **are the same**, with no user revision of the assumptions.
-- Optionally adjusting assumption set values.
+- Mode 2 (Section 3.2 - below): Training region and target region **differ**, with no user revision of the assumptions.
-- Running the model to project the number of COVID patients in the hospital general ward, in the intensive care unit, and the number who die.
+- Mode 3 (Section 3.3 - below): Training region and target region are the same or differ, and the user **does** revise assumptions.

 ## 3.1	Selecting an assumption set